-Sen. Sanders to swear in de Blasio for second term as New York mayor
+Sanders to swear in de Blasio for 2nd term as New York mayor

 - Former President Bill Clinton performed the swearing in for de Blasio in 2014

-(CNN)Sen. Bernie Sanders will swear in Mayor Bill de Blasio for his second and last term as mayor of New York on New Year's Day, the mayor's office announced.
+Washington (CNN)Sen. Bernie Sanders will swear in Bill de Blasio for his second and last term as mayor of New York on New Year's Day, the mayor's office announced.

-"Senator Sanders is a proud son of Brooklyn and a dedicated advocate for working people.

-"Senator Sanders' progressive leadership has helped reshape the American political debate in favor of men and women long left out of our city and nation's prosperity," de Blasio said in a statement to CNN on Wednesday.
+"Sen. Sanders is a proud son of Brooklyn and a dedicated advocate for working people ...
+(His) progressive leadership has helped reshape the American political debate in favor of men and women long left out of our city and nation's prosperity," de Blasio said in a statement to CNN on Wednesday.

+In an interview with WNYC on Friday, de Blasio said he had asked Sanders to swear him in.

+"He's a proud son of Brooklyn and someone we should all be proud of for what he has achieved," de Blasio said.
+"I asked him if he would be willing to swear me in and I'm honored that he has chosen to do it."

 Sanders will swear in de Blasio on the steps of City Hall.